apache/comdev-site/source/gsoc/guide-to-being-a-mentor.md

 We invite all ASF projects to submit their ideas for consideration in the ASF mentoring programme.
-Any Apache member and experienced committers can submit ideas via Jira (if your project does not use Jira you can [use the Comdev Issue Tracker For GSoC Tasks](use-the-comdev-issue-tracker-for-gsoc-tasks.html).
+Any Apache member and experienced committers can submit ideas via Jira (if your project does not use Jira you can [use the Comdev GSoC Issue Tracker For GSoC Tasks](use-the-comdev-gsoc-issue-tracker-for-gsoc-tasks.html).
 We are looking for as many interesting projects as we can come up with.

 <a name="guidetobeingamentor-Summary"></a>
 ## Important Steps